 When a word document has been locked for editing, this typically means that you might be able to open and even read the document, but you can't make any changes to it.
 You will not be able to edit the text in the document in any including deleting it or formatting it and you will not be able to add ant new content on the document unless you can lift the restrictions.

-The good news is there are several ways to unlock a word document for editing.
+The good news that is there are several ways to unlock a word document for editing.
 In this article we are going to address the most effective solutions for you.

 The Best Way to Unlock a Word Document for Editing

 The biggest problem you can face with a restricted Word document is when it is also password protected and you don't know the password or you have forgotten it.
 In this case, the problem is further amplified since not only can you not edit the document, you may not be able to read it at all.
-If the restricted Word document is also password protected and you've forgotten the password, your best option is to use Passper for Word, a third-party Word password unlocker tool that can also help remove editing restrictions in a single click.
+If the restricted Word document is also password protected and you've forgotten the password, your best option is to use Passper for Word, a third-party Word password unlocker tool that can also help remove editing restrictions in a single click (100% SUCCESS rate).
 Besides removing editing restrictions, you can also unlock a Word document for opening.

 Now follow these very simple steps to use Passper for Word to unlock a Word document for editing: